Miserlou/Karla/README.md

 When objectives are completed, players are given cash rewards and new equipment.

-### Public and Private Inventories
+### Public and Private Inventories 📝

 The group will have an open inventory of collected information and clue items.

 Each player also has their own private inventory of items and information.
 When new inventory items and information are acquired through an invdividual action, that information is given to the player privately by the Spy Master.
 The player may or may not reveal that information to the group as part of that same turn. (ex., _"I search the pockets of the dead body."
 (The SM writes down a telephone number and hands it to the player, who looks at it).
 "Okay, I'll add this to the group inventory"_).

-### Cash
+### Cash 💷

 The group will also have some cash, which any player can spend any amount of at any time.
 Some players may also have private amounts of cash.

 Skilled actions require dice rolls, as declared by the Spy Master.
-If the player rolls less than the amount needed for success, a player can use cash to buy increases (or decreases) to the rolled value for the price of $100 per 1 point, unless the Spy Master declares otherwise.
+If the player rolls less than the amount needed for success, a player can use cash to buy increases (or decreases) to the rolled value for the price of £100 per 1 point, unless the Spy Master declares otherwise.

 Cash can also be used directly for bribes and purchasing information from assets without the need for dice rolls.

-### Covert Actions
+### Covert Actions 🤫

 Once per scene, a player may perform a covert action.
 The player writes down their action on a piece of paper and hands it to the Spy Master, who will accept or reject the action.
-If the action is accepted, then the action succeeds, but the Spy Master doesn't announce what occured, unless there is a visible result of the action.
+The action succeeds if it's accepted and the Spy Master doesn't announce the action, only visible results of the action.

 If it's a skilled covert action then it may require a dice roll.
 If the action is rejected outright, the player may perform a different action.

+(ex., _A player states, "I wish to perform this covert action."
+(Hands Spy Master paper with "I Put The Poison in the Tea" written on it.)
+The Spy Master says "accepted, roll."
+The player rolls a six.
+The Spy Master says, "The action succeeds."_)

-### Combat
+### Combat 🔫

 Very occasionally, players may need to engage in combat.
 Gun shots and knife attacks will always require a 6 (1d6) to land on target, and kicks and punches require a 5 (1d6).
 Injuries are realistic.

-Players have no hit points, but can be injured or captured, resulting in a failed mission.
+Players have no hit points, but can be seriously injured or captured, resulting in a failed mission.
 If too many players are captured, a mission is over.
 Players can continue in the next chapter of a campaign after a prisoner exchange, though this will deplete all of their cash reserves.

 <!--## Gameplay 🎲